Phoenix Pilon Fracture Lawyers

 If you or a loved one has been injured in a car accident, you know that bone fractures are among the common consequences of such a traumatic incident.
 Even though fractures are considered "moderate" injuries, we know that these injuries can require lengthy treatment and rehabilitation.
 Pilon fractures, which affect the bottom of the shinbone at the ankle joint, fall under this category.

 In many pilon fractures, the bones of the ankle joint are crushed due to a high-energy impact, such as a car accident.
 If your injury has been caused by someone else's negligence or wrongdoing, it is important that you understand your legal rights and options.
 You may be entitled to compensation to cover your significant losses.
-Call the Phoenix bone fracture attorneys at the Breyer Law Offices, P.C. to find out how we can help you.
+Call the Phoenix bone fracture attorneys at The Husband & Wife Law Team to find out how we can help you.

 Pilon fractures are often caused by high-energy impacts and affect both bones of the lower leg.
 Common causes of pilon fractures include falls and auto accidents.
 Age can also be a significant risk factor.
 The average age of someone with a pilon fracture is 35 to 40.
 Pilon fractures are rarely seen in children and the elderly.
 However, as our senior population increases, we see more and more elderly people sustaining this type of injury.